CBO report puts health care bill in jeopardy

 In a particularly ominous sign for Senate Majority Leader Mitch McConnell, who has decided to move ahead with a vote later this week despite widespread reservations among his colleagues, it was unclear whether he would even have the needed votes to clear an initial procedural hurdle.

-But Kentucky Sen. Rand Paul, who opposes the GOP health care bill, told reporters he would vote against the procedural step -- known as a motion to proceed --if the legislation remained unchanged.
+Kentucky Sen. Rand Paul, who opposes the GOP health care bill, told reporters he would vote against the procedural step -- known as a motion to proceed --if the legislation remained unchanged.
 Maine Sen. Susan Collins, a moderate who has been deeply critical of the health care bill, took the same position.

 "I want to work w/ my GOP & Dem colleagues to fix the flaws in ACA.
 CBO analysis shows Senate bill won't do it.
 I will vote no on mtp," Collins wrote on Twitter.
 (Earlier in the evening, Collins told reporters that the CBO score was "obviously not positive.")